On a generalization of affinoid varieties: Bornological groups

-\begin{rmk} The quasi-abelian property of the category of bornological abelian groups is important when one wants to study sheaves of bornological groups (especially bornological vector spaces or bornological modules) over a topological space, so that this allows to use the theory of quasi-abelian categories and quasi-abelian sheaves developed by Snejder \cite{SN}. \end{rmk}
+\begin{rmk} The property of being quasi-abelian of the category of bornological abelian groups is also important when one wants to study sheaves of bornological groups (especially bornological vector spaces or bornological modules) over a topological space because it allows to use the theory of quasi-abelian categories and quasi-abelian sheaves developed by Schneiders \cite{SN}. \end{rmk}